French with Timo

 As a Paid Subscriber, you get:

-• 100 ultra-useful phrases for traveling in France (airport, hotel, restaurant, transportation, emergencies
+• 100 ultra-useful phrases for traveling in France (airport, hotel, restaurant, transportation, emergencies…) with audios

 • a clear, elegant PDF to download and keep on your phone